 Iterative Process: As the design team developed different design solutions, the public was encouraged to provide their thoughts either by speaking with team members or by writing their comments on sticky notes.

-visualize a site's potential, but they are conceptual and should be viewed with caution, as they do not precisely represent the final appearance.
+A Note on Renderings: Renderings can effectively visualize a site's potential, but they are conceptual and should be viewed with caution, as they do not precisely represent the final appearance.